abhisheks7070/techFusion/README.md

 # TechFusion Smartwatch Landing Page

-A responsive landing page for TechFusion's premium smartwatch lineup, built with React.js and Tailwind CSS.
+A responsive landing page for TechFusion's smartwatch lineup, built with React.js and Tailwind CSS.

 ## Features